Can you bring alcohol on your cruise? The answer is likely yes, but with lots of fine print.

 A corkage fee of $15 applies for each bottle if you decide to drink it in the dining room, bar, or another restaurant.
 There’s no fee for drinking it in your cabin.

 Alcohol Allowed: One bottle of wine/champagne for each adult on embarkation day.
 Source

 Celebrity Cruises Alcohol Policy

 Like most cruise lines, things like beer and liquor are not allowed to be brought with you on embarkation day.
 Celebrity says plainly that “Guests are not permitted to bring alcoholic beverages onboard.”

 There is an exception for wine (champagne is not specifically mentioned, but is usually lumped in with wine).
-Celebrity allows passengers to bring two bottles of wine for each stateroom, but there is a corkage fee if they are consumed in a public area (unless you have a drink package).
+Celebrity allows passengers to bring two bottles of wine for each passenger, but there is a corkage fee if they are consumed in a public area (unless you have a drink package).
 There is no size limit on the bottles mentioned, but it’s safe to assume the limit is a standard 750 ml size.